 This amusing speaking activity is useful for teaching question and answer structures.
+The aim is to delay the answer to a question until the next question is asked.
 Students work in pairs.
 Both students are given a different set of questions.
-Student A asks their questions to their student B. Student B gives delayed-by-one replies.
-This means the student asks the first question, and the other student doesn't reply.
-When the student asks the second question, the other student answers the first question.
-When the student B has answered all the questions, Student B then asks their set of questions to student A. The first pair to finish both sets of questions is the winner.
-The wrong combination of questions and answers can be highly amusing.
+One student asks their questions to their partner and he or she gives delayed-by-one replies.
+This means the student asks the first question and the other student doesn't reply.
+When the student asks the second question, the other student answers the first question, and so on.
+When all the questions have been asked, the students swap roles.
+The first pair to finish both sets of questions is the winner.

 Get the Right Answer